Find Affordable College Courses

 UNT Health Science Center Biological & Biomedical Sciences Rankings

-There were 13 students who received their doctoral degrees in biological and biomedical sciences, making the school the #144 most popular school in the United States for this category of students.
+There were 13 students who received their doctoral degrees in biological & biomedical sciences, making the school the #144 most popular school in the United States for this category of students.

 Biological & Biomedical Sciences Student Demographics at UNT Health Science Center

-Take a look at the following statistics related to the make-up of the biological and biomedical sciences majors at University of North Texas Health Science Center.
+Take a look at the following statistics related to the make-up of the biological & biomedical sciences majors at University of North Texas Health Science Center.

 UNT Health Science Center Biological & Biomedical Sciences Master’s Program

-During the 2020-2021 academic year, 271 students graduated with a master's degree in biological and biomedical sciences from UNT Health Science Center.
-About 42% were men and 58% were women.
-Nationwide, master's degree programs only see 35% men graduate in biological and biomedical sciences each year.
+For the most recent academic year available, 41% of biological & biomedical sciences master's degrees went to men and 59% went to women.
+Nationwide, master's degree programs only see 34% men graduate in biological & biomedical sciences each year.
 UNT Health Science Center does a better job at serving the male population as it supports 8% more men than average.

 undefined

-In the biological and biomedical sciences master's program at this school, racial-ethnic minorities make up 62% of degree recipients.
+In the biological & biomedical sciences master's program at this school, racial-ethnic minorities make up 63% of degree recipients.
 That is 19% better than the national average.*

-The following table and chart show the race/ethnicity for students who recently graduated from University of North Texas Health Science Center with a master's in biological and biomedical sciences.
+The following table and chart show the race/ethnicity for students who recently graduated from University of North Texas Health Science Center with a master's in biological & biomedical sciences.

 undefined